ca-123321/pairwise-go/README.md

 `go run main.go -flag=value`

 For instance:
-`go run main.go -order=7 -show=true` to display the projective plane order 7.
+`go run main.go -order=7 -show=array` to display the projective plane order 7.

-`go run main.go -order=2 -show=true -arrange=solve` to run the solver and display the projective plane order 2, "solved" (ie every element appears in exactly one column)
+`go run main.go -order=3 -show=text -arrange=solve` to run the solver and display the projective plane order 3, "solved" (ie every element appears in exactly one column using OR-Tools)

 `go run main.go -help` for options.

 ```
 Usage:
   -arrange string
-    Shuffle, Solve, or default
+      'shuffle', 'solve', 'test', 'order', or default ''
+  -color
+      Render in color
   -hexdeck
       Send the PP to hexmaker and make a set of images
-  -color
-    Print in color, default: black and white with stroked hexagon outline
-  -order
+  -order int
-    Order of the projective plane (default 5)
+      Order of the projective plane (default 2)
-  -show
+  -show string
-    Displays to stdout
+      'text', or 'array', (default no output)
 ```

 The (commented-out) texmaker part both requires an external library, and seeks